Terence Kongolo: Fulham

 After his future at Huddersfield Town continued to remain in doubt, Kongolo returned to Fulham, now in the Premier League after achieving promotion during Kongolo's loan spell during the second half of the previous league campaign; he joined them on a permanent deal on 16 October 2020, the domestic transfer deadline day, for an undisclosed fee, believed to be around £4 million, potentially rising to £7 million.
 He made his return from injury on 9 January 2021, appearing in a 2–0 win over Queens Park Rangers in the FA Cup.

 On 1 September 2022, Kongolo joined Ligue 2 side Le Havre on loan for the rest of the 2022-23 Ligue 2 season.

 On 1 September 2023, Kongolo joined Austrian Bundesliga club SK Rapid Wien on loan for the remainder of the 2023–24 Austrian Bundesliga season.

 On 5 June 2024, Fulham announced that Kongolo would be one of the players departing the club at the end of the 2023–24 season.

 NAC Breda

 On 2 September 2024, Kongolo returned to the Netherlands, joining Eredivisie side NAC Breda on a two-year deal.
+On 18 January 2026, the contract was mutually terminated.